mbroadst/amqp10-link-cache/README.md

 _always_ create the links where you need them and know that it will either be created or a cached copy will be returned.

+By default receiver links are _not_ cached, the user must explicitly opt in to this behavior for both receiver links and receiver streams.

 ## usage
 ```javascript
 'use strict';